-In order to help our member agencies understand and adapt to the new requirements of SB 743, Fresno COG staff will offer a training workshop to local agencies and stakeholders on methodologies and tools recommended.
+To assist member agencies understand and adapt to the new requirements, Fresno COG staff will offer a training workshop to local agencies and stakeholders on methodologies and tools recommended.

 Fresno COG is not a lead agency for any land use or transportation projects.
 The recommendations in the regional guidelines are advisory, and may be used by member agencies at their discretion, based on their individual growth policies and economic development goals.